Mobile App Testing: Challenges, Types and Best Practices

 Mobile apps are now an integral part of our daily micro-moments, with people spending an average of 3-4 hours per day.
 Mobiles apps play a key role for everyone in both professional and personal life.
 And remember, it’s a highly competitive market if your users uninstall your app they have plenty of options to choose from.

-Anyone who is involved in software testing knows the Mike Cohn’s test automation pyramid.
+Anyone who is involved in software testing knows Mike Cohn’s test automation pyramid.
 The typical pyramid consists of three layers.
-At the top, there is the automated end-to-end testing layer (including the user interface tests), in the middle the automated integration testing layer and At the bottom, there is the automated unit-testing layer.
+At the top, there is an automated end-to-end testing layer (including the user interface tests), in the middle of the automated integration testing layer and At the bottom, there is the automated unit-testing layer.
 Manual testing is not part of the test pyramid, hence it is shown as a cloud for additional testing work.
-Each layer indicates the number of tests that should be written within each stage and comes with different size.
+Each layer indicates the number of tests that should be written within each stage and comes with different sizes.

-When it comes to mobile app testing, typical pyramid structure is not applicable for mobile test automation.
-Unlike, web or desktop applications, mobile apps consists different devices, sensors and network variations which requires different set of test activities.
+When it comes to mobile app testing, the typical pyramid structure is not applicable to mobile test automation.
+Unlike, web or desktop applications, mobile apps consists of different devices, sensors and network variations which require a different set of test activities.

-Test pyramid for mobile applications consists four layers including manual and automated steps.
+Test pyramid for mobile applications consists of four layers including manual and automated steps.
 The biggest layer of the pyramid is manual testing and forms the strong foundation for every mobile app project, followed by end-to-end testing, beta testing and a top layer comprising unit testing.
-Unit tests and end to end tests have same colour and represent automation testing while beta tests and manual tests have some colour which represent manual testing.
+Unit tests and end-to-end tests have the same color and represent automation testing while beta tests and manual tests have some color which represents manual testing.
 The beta-testing layer is new to the pyramid but essential to every mobile app project.
-Keeping the high expectations of the mobile users in mind requires this layer to be part of every mobile project to get early feedback from your mobile customers.
+Keeping the high expectations of mobile users in mind requires this layer to be part of every mobile project to get early feedback from your mobile customers.
 You can either use a crowd testing approach for your beta testing or you can ask your colleagues to beta test early versions of your app to provide important feedback.

 The biggest change in this pyramid is that manual testing is part of it.
 Mobile testing requires lots of manual testing, and this can’t be replaced by test automation or any other tools yet.
 The testing team ought to test the various events which may occur when the application is being executed – Incoming calls, SMSs, low battery, alerts such as emails and roaming.